ICHEC-learn/python-hpc/_episodes/02-timing-simple-speedup.md

 ~~~
 {: .output}

-The features of the above NumPy array:
+The main features of the above NumPy array are:

-- Can have multiple dimensions
+- It has multiple dimensions
 - All elements have the same type
 - Number of elements in the array is fixed

 Understanding the shape and size of arrays is crucial in applications such as machine learning and deep learning.
+You
-You will often need to reshape arrays.
+will often need to reshape arrays.

 ~~~
 # Determine shape of array b